 When $\tau=0$, then $P(E)=4\lambda^2a_{\kappa}$, and

-The above formula Eq.(27) has been verified by our numerical results (see Figs.3 and 4).
-In our numerical calculations, in order to get the correct Lyapunov exponents, on the one hand, the integer $L$ should be sufficiently large.
-On the other hand, $L$ should be also much smaller than the system size $N$, i.e., $1\ll L\ll N$.
+The formula Eq.
+(27) has been confirmed by our numerical results, as shown in Figs. 3 and 4.
+In order to accurately calculate the Lyapunov exponents, two conditions must be met: firstly, the integer $L$ must be sufficiently large; and secondly, in order to guarantee most of discrete points falling on the solid lines [the exact results given by Eq.(27)], $L$ should also be significantly smaller than the system size $N$, specifically $1 \ll L \ll N$.

-To be specific, taking $\kappa=3$, $\tau=-2,1/2$, system size $N=3\times1000$, we get the $N=3\times1000$ eigenenergies and eigenstates.
-Then we calculate the Lyapunov exponents numerically for all the eigenenergies [see the several sets of discrete points in Figs.3 and 4].
+To be specific, when we set $\kappa=3$ and $\tau=-2,1/2$, with a system size of $N=3\times1000$, we obtain the corresponding eigenenergies and eigenstates.
+We then proceed to numerically calculate the Lyapunov exponents for all of these eigenenergies, as shown in the discrete points in Figs. 3 and 4.
 In our numerical calculation, we take $L=200$, phase $\phi=0$, $\psi(0)=0$ and $\psi(1)=1$ in Eq.(13).
-The solid lines of Figs.3 and 4 are given by Eq.(27) with same parameters.
-It is shown that most of all discrete points fall onto the solid lines.
+The solid lines in Figs. 3 and 4 are obtained using the same parameters in Eq.
+(27).
+It is evident that the majority of the discrete points fall onto the solid lines.

-However, we also note that there are some discrete points of localized states which are not on the solid lines.
-This is because these localized wave functions are too near the left-hand boundary of system.
+However, we also observe that there are certain localized states that do not fall on the solid lines.
+This is due to the fact that these wave functions are located too close to the left-hand boundary of the system.